fluid40/basyx-dotnet/README.md

 # Known Issues
 - Missing (currently not possible) serialization/deserialization of the `OnMethodCalled` property in the `Operation` class.
 Therefore, this property cannot be set via Rest API endpoints or is destroyed when using Rest API endpoints (e.g. update endpoints) if it has already been set.
 - To add a submodel reference to an AAS object in the data model, a complete submodel object must be added to the 'submodels' property of the ASS
+- In AAS and Submodel, empty list properties (e.g. display name and description) are returned as empty lists rather than as the 'null' value.
+This can cause problems with some converters.
+The reason for this is the default initialization of list properties.